omar2535/GraphQLer/README.md

 - **Fuzzing mode**: This mode is responsible for traversing the dependency graph and sending test requests to the API

 A third mode is also included for ease of use, called **run** mode. this mode compiles both the compilation and fuzzing mode into one single command.

+A mode in development right now is known as the IDOR mode, which will look for re-used objects that are accessible using another access token.

 ### Compile mode